 Although double glazing existed earlier, UK households didn’t start to install double glazed windows until the 1970s and 1980s.
 This means that houses with original timber windows from the Georgian, Victorian and Edwardian periods would have been single glazed.

 Double glazing involves having a gap between two panes of glass, which is normally filled with either argon or krypton gas.
-Air is a poor heat conductor, meaning that heat loss is reduced so your home retains the warmth.
+Both argon and krypton are poor heat conductors, meaning that heat loss is reduced so your home retains the warmth.

 At The Sash Window Workshop, the internal glass pane in our standard double glazed units is manufactured using a soft coat low emission glass, which reflects heat back into the building.
 This helps further improve the thermal efficiency of your home.